food & drink ·

 Manhattanville Coffee

-Harlem-based Manhattanville Coffee is more than just a coffee shop – its mission is to serve as a community hub for their neighborhood.
-The shop is perfect for remote workers, with cafe tables and communal tables, big picture windows so you can settle in and watch the world go by as you knock out a few hours of work, and of course, fantastic coffee.
+Harlem-based Manhattanville Coffee is perfect for remote workers, with cafe tables and communal tables, big picture windows so you can settle in and watch the world go by as you knock out a few hours of work, and, of course, fantastic coffee.
 They serve up beans from Parlor Coffee and tea from Kilogram tea to keep you caffeinated.
 Don’t skip the berry scone or the cheddar chive biscuit for a delicious afternoon snack.

 WiFi: Free

-With all of the coffee shops and coworking places that have sprung up in recent years, it’s easy to forget one of the old standbys of students and remote workers alike: public libraries.
-Manhattan, Brooklyn, and Queens all have their own library systems with locations throughout the area, and libraries offer a quiet, distraction-free work environment with free WiFi.
-Can’t decide which one to choose from?
-We’d suggest the Rose Main Reading Room at the New York Public Library or the Central Library in Brooklyn.
+With all of the coffee shops and coworking places that have sprung up in recent years, it’s easy to forget one of the old standards of students and remote workers alike: public libraries.
+We'll cover a few in this list, but the Rose Main Reading Room at NYPL's main branch is a must-visit for the incredible architecture.
+It's also great for quiet study sessions and brainstorming power hours.

 WiFi: Free